 Alexey: Mubert is very different from such algorithms.
 It is an API and application for generating music, but it is not a generative algorithm.
 The neural network itself is mainly used for sound classification, data analysis, and creating our database.
 This database is analyzed by musical algorithms that are based on musical rules.
 Finally, the streaming platform streams music to our customers.

 When the music is being generated, the program simply puts sounds together.
 We don’t need to use neural networks to do this.
-However, to put sounds together correctly, sounds that match the same mood, requires using machine learning and big data algorithms.
-Another thing we are working on are like and dislike buttons which people can use to tailor playlists to their unique tastes.
+However, to put sounds together correctly, sounds that match the same mood require using machine learning and big data algorithms.
+Another thing we are working on is like and dislike buttons which people can use to tailor playlists to their unique tastes.
 This essentially becomes a personal AI for the user and we use this data to create a personal experience for everyone that uses Mubert.

 To put sounds together correctly, we need to grab small features of every sound.
 We have a big database of around 500,000 samples.
 These samples need to be accurately classified, and we need to find all the features of every sound and use them to generate music better.